ProjectBabbage/babbagecoin/docs/index.md

-Welcome to the Babbage Coin project !
+Welcome to the Babbagecoin project !
 This project is about describing the blockckain fundamentals in the simplest way possible.

 *Following the Projet Babbage philosophy, it started from scratch, and was initially built in a weekend.*